p71x/document-browser/README.md

 Get filename and start displaying page 1.
 If filename is saved in history, then start with saved page number and zoom.
 Please note that all file types of MuPDF are supported (PDF, XPS, EPUB, MOBI, FB2, CBZ, SVG and some graphics
-formats: JPG/JPEG, PNG, BMP, GIF, TIFF, PNM, PGM, PBM, PPM, PAM, JXR, JPX/JP2, PSD), but I tested it only with PDF and EPUB.
+formats: JPG/JPEG, PNG, BMP, GIF, TIFF, PNM, PGM, PBM, PPM, PAM, JXR, JPX/JP2), but I tested it only with PDF and EPUB.

 We utilise keyboard events and mouse wheel actions to trigger actions.
 There are no buttons.
-Actions supported (action, key):
+Actions supported (action: key, alternative key...):
 - Exit: q, Q, Esc,
 - Open file: o, O,
 - Next page: Right, Up, PageDown, Mouse:ScrollDown